NoamNol/next-ts-tailwind-template/README.md

 # next-ts-tailwind-template

-Next.js template with TypeScript and Tailwind CSS
+Next.js template with TypeScript, Tailwind, best linters and more.

 ## Features

-- ✅️ Next.js 13 (with the new [`app`](https://beta.nextjs.org/docs/app-directory-roadmap) folder!)
+- ✅️ Next.js 13 (with the new [`app`](https://beta.nextjs.org/docs/app-directory-roadmap) folder)
 - ✅️ React 18
 - ✅️ Tailwind CSS 3
 - ✅️ TypeScript